 The San Mateo Community College District maintains professional liability coverage for students participating in the Allied Health occupation programs.
+Liability coverage provides for the services of a lawyer representing the student and the college in the case of an untoward event involving the student while training in the hospital setting.

 In case of injury due to on the job training, the student is also considered an "Employee" of the College District and is, therefore, entitled to Workers' Compensation benefits.
+These benefits include payments for the care received at the hospital as well as partial payment for additional care.
+To submit a claim, the student is required to submit to the Instructor all documents regarding the care received at the hospital plus a copy of the Surgical Careers Department Incident Report.
+The Instructor will work with the student to complete the Worker's Compensation claim form available online.